iterative/cml/README.md

 git push origin experiment
 ```

-5. In GitHub, open up a Pull Request to compare the `experiment` branch to
+5. In GitHub, open up a pull request to compare the `experiment` branch to
    `master`.

 ![](https://static.iterative.ai/img/cml/make_pr.png)

-Shortly, you should see a comment from `github-actions` appear in the Pull
+Shortly, you should see a comment from `github-actions` appear in the pull
-Request with your CML report.
+request with your CML report.
 This is a result of the `cml-send-comment`
 function in your workflow.

 ![](https://static.iterative.ai/img/cml/first_report.png)